-1.17 Appendix
+1.7 Appendix

-1.17.1 Vendor List
+1.7.1 Vendor List

+- Actuonix98

-- Actuonix - Actuonix sells linear actuators and linear motion components.
+- Actuonix sells linear actuators and linear motion components.
 Expensive, but robust.
-Teams can apply for a FIRST sponsorship. - AndyMark - AndyMark sells the official game field and game sets, as well as individual game parts and the SoftTiles foam tiles. - AndyMark also sells NeveRest and NeveRest Sport motors, TileRunner, compliant, stealth, and mecanum wheels, as well as many other items. - goBILDA - goBILDA sells its own build system, complete with Yellow Jacket motors, channel, motion components, and battery.
-Note that the cheapest batteries are found here, the MATRIX 12V Batteries are \$39.99, with the team discount they are \$29.99, nearly half the price of the \$50 batteries sold elsewhere. - Teams can get a 25% Team Discount from goBILDA. - McMaster-Carr - McMaster-Carr sells hardware and raw materials in bulk quantities.
-They stock nearly every type of bolt, screw, and nut possible, as well as washers, bearings, springs, etc. Purchase from them for bulk quantities of hardware, as well as the times you need a very obscure part.
+Teams can apply for a FIRST sponsorship.

+- AndyMark99

+- AndyMark sells the official game field and game sets, as well as individual game parts and the SoftTiles foam tiles.

+- AndyMark also sells NeveRest and NeveRest Sport motors, TileRunner, compliant, stealth, and mecanum wheels, as well as many other items.

+- CopperState100

+- Cheap vendor for fasteners/other hardare.

+- eplastics101

+- Vendor for raw plastics, such as polycarbonate, acetal, HDPE, etc.

+- estreetplastics102

+- Vendor for raw plastics, including smoked polycarbonate.